ppakshad/Predicting-Home-Insurance-Claims-Using-Multi-Class-Logistic-Regression/README.md

 cd home-insurance-claims
 jupyter notebook home-claim.ipynb
 ```
-## Key Findings:
+## Findings:

 - The model performs moderately well in classifying claim frequencies.
 - Fire alarm type and Distance to fire station were strong predictors.
 - More advanced modeling techniques (e.g., XGBoost, Neural Networks) could improve accuracy.

+## Note:

-## Note: This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.